val-town/val-town-blog/src/content/blog/post-mortem-blob-storage-outage.md

 Under the hood, blob storage is backed by [Cloudflare's S3-compatible object storage offering: R2](https://www.cloudflare.com/developer-platform/r2/).

 On April 30th at 5:05pm UTC while offboarding a Val Town employee, we removed their user account from our Cloudflare organization.
-The API keys that we had been using to communicate with R2 were tied to the user account, and stopped working once the account was removed.
-At 8:00pm we had received a handful of user-reports about unexpected blob storage errors.
+The API credentials that we had been using to communicate with R2 were tied to the user account, and stopped working once the account was removed.
+At 8:00pm UTC we had received a handful of user-reports about unexpected blob storage errors.
 Over the next hour, we raised an alert internally, identified the issue and replaced the credentials.

 ### Impact